 Are looking for the best Hanukkah doughnuts (sufganiyot) recipe?
 Then look no further!
-Suganiyah, (or suganiyot in plural), are round jelly doughnuts eaten around the world during the Jewish festival of Hanukkah.
+Suganiyot (singular: suganiyah) are round jelly doughnuts eaten around the world during the Jewish festival of Hanukkah.

 How Will You Fill Your Hanukkah Doughnuts?